passcod/blook/2018-sep-13-my-words.md

    companionship.)

  - “**Non-binary**”.
 I am that.
-See the first section of this post, and the previous article, for how I am _not_ like others who use that word.
+See the first section of this post, and the previous article, for how I am _not_ like some others who use that word.
    But I definitely am.
 Like the other below, I knew I was non-binary before I knew it was a thing.

  - “**Poly**”.
 Not out of the absolute _need_ to be with more than one person (see demi above), although that varies with context, but out of the complete